-New Jersey has two major state-level down payment assistance programs for first-time home buyers: NJHMFA (NJ Housing and Mortgage Finance Agency) and NJCC (New Jersey Community Capital Statewide DPA).
-They're different programs with different rules, and the right one depends on your situation.
+Trying to decide between New Jersey's two major down payment assistance options?
+NJHMFA (NJ Housing and Mortgage Finance Agency) and NJCC (New Jersey Community Capital) run different programs with different rules.
+The right pick depends on your income, first-time-buyer status, and documented financial need.

 Here's a side-by-side comparison to help you decide.